-Dan is the author of Uncharitable: How Restraints on Nonprofits Undermine Their Potential, the best-selling title in the history of Tufts University Press.
-The Stanford Social Innovation Review said that it “deserves to become the nonprofit sector ’s new manifesto.”
-His newest book is Charity Case: How the Nonprofit Community Can Stand Up for Itself and Really Change the World from Jossey-Bass.
-Robert F. Kennedy, Jr. described it as “An Apollo program for American philanthropy and the nonprofit sector”.
+Dan is the author of “Uncharitable: How Restraints on Nonprofits Undermine Their Potential,” the best-selling title in the history of Tufts University Press.
+The Stanford Social Innovation Review said that the book, “deserves to become the nonprofit sector ’s new manifesto.”
+His newest book is, “Charity Case: How the Nonprofit Community Can Stand Up for Itself and Really Change the World.”
+Robert F. Kennedy, Jr. has described it as “An Apollo program for American philanthropy and the nonprofit sector”.

 Dan is a featured regular contributor to the Harvard Business Review online.

 He is the founder and President of the Charity Defense Council, a national leadership movement dedicated to transforming the way the donating public thinks about charity and change.